sparkflows/sparkflows-docs/docs/jupyter-guide/index.rst

 Jupyter Notebook is an open-source web-based application that allows Data Scientists and Python developers to create and share documents that contain live code, equations, visualizations, and narrative text.

+Fire Insights integrates with Jupyter.

+- Users can write notebooks in Jupyter.
+- Users can also build Analytical Apps which integrate with Jupyter Notebooks.

 .. panels::
     :container: container-lg pb-3